-Construction Type and Program
+Construction Type

-Consider the relationship between the spaces and structural steel - can the structure help to define the relationship of the spaces with the community, or are there spaces where you can celebrate structural steel?
 The project must be conceived in structural steel construction and must contain at least one space/element that requires long-span steel structure, with special emphasis placed on innovation in steel design.
 The most compelling proposals will inevitably integrate the use of steel into the design of the project at multiple levels, from primary structure to building envelope and tectonic details.